DSI-Universite-Rennes2/php-standford-like-password-policy/README.md

 - 9-11 character passwords require the use of upper and lower case, numerical and special characters.
 - 12-15 character passwords require the use of upper and lower case and numerical characters.
 - 16-19 character passwords require upper and lower case characters
-- 20+ characters require lower case characters.
+- 20+ characters require any characters.

 ## Table of Contents